 The CW-80 isn’t a true transformer.
 Like a UPS for a computer, it outputs a pseudo sine wave that resembles AC, but it’s not a true AC wave.
 Old and new Lionel trains don’t care about that–they work regardless.
 Some other brands of modern trains hate that, particularly MTH trains with command control and digital sound.
 If you have any of those, or might ever have any of those, it’s best to avoid the CW-80.

 Another problem, and this is a big one to me, is that the CW-80 isn’t very repairable.
 It’s held together with security screws.
-While a 1/8″ slotted screwdriver will open those screws if used carefully, precious few people know that.
+While a 1/8″ slotted screwdriver will open those screws if used carefully, the proper screwdriver to use is a TA-27 triangle-head screwdriver.
+Precious few people know that.
 So few, if any people are salvaging the usable parts out of dead CW-80s and reselling them.
 There is an 8-amp fuse inside the CW-80 that can blow.
 But with no easy way to replace it, I wonder how many CW-80s have been thrown away over a 75-cent part.
 There’s also a really cheap 9v fan in there that tends to fail after about a year of heavy use.
 I happen to know that a 40mm Evercool ball-bearing fan will fit.
 Throwing away a transformer over a $3 fan is also a shame.

 Lionel considers it a throwaway transformer, whether you pay $60, $99, or $149 for it.
 It’s not necessarily a bad deal at $60, but you can spend less to get a better, fixable transformer.
 And I recommend that you do.

 Vintage alternatives to the CW-80